Creston, British Columbia: Later community

 Creston offers an infrastructure typical of a town of this size, including brewery tours, a shopping mall, golf course and a large selection of motels, hotels, and three campsites.
 The Ramada hotel (2012) was the first new hotel in Creston in decades.
 In 2011, the Creston & District Community Complex (1971) received new flooring and upgraded amenities.

 The Creston-based Kokanee Beer movie entry won a Gold Lion at the 2013 Cannes Lions International Festival of Creativity.
 That year, Budweiser production began at the Columbia Brewery.

 The Art Deco style Tivoli Theatre (1938) and many of these 1930-ish wood-framed structures in the downtown area seek to mimic this architectural style.
 The long-vacant Kootenay Hotel has been transformed into a wine bar, taphouse and restaurant.
 The Creston Hotel has also been extensively modernized.

 After a 2015 fire extensively damaged Trinity United Church, reconstruction work did not start until two years later.

 Media

-The Creston Valley is served by AM radio station CFKC-AM at 1340 kHz (rebroadcasting CJAT-FM Trail, BC), and by FM radio stations CKCV-FM at 94.1 MHz, CIDO-FM at 97.7 MHz (dormant as of 2021), and CBTS-FM at 100.3 MHz (rebroadcasting CBTK-FM Kelowna, BC as part of the CBC Radio One network).
-The broadcast antennae of CKCV-FM and CBTK-FM are co-located at 49°09′52.5″N 116°40′53.7″W to the West-northwest of Creston.
+The Creston Valley is served by AM radio station CFKC-AM at 1340 kHz (rebroadcasting CJAT-FM Trail, BC), and by FM radio stations CKCV-FM at 94.1 MHz, and CBTS-FM at 100.3 MHz (rebroadcasting CBTK-FM Kelowna, BC as part of the CBC Radio One network).
+Previous to CBTS-FM's debut, CBRM was a low-power AM station rebroadcasting CBU Vancouver that was discontinued when CBTS-FM took to the air.
+The broadcast antennae of CKCV-FM and CBTS-FM are co-located at 49°09′52.5″N 116°40′53.7″W to the West-northwest of Creston.
+CIDO-FM formerly broadcast at 97.7 MHz but went dormant in 2016 and its license expired.
 The local newspaper is the Creston Valley Advance.